aws/eks-anywhere/CONTRIBUTING.md

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix) by default, looking at any 'help wanted' issues is a great place to start.
+As our projects use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Code of Conduct